ziacik/nx-tools/packages/upgrade-verify/README.md

 The stats can be committed to the repository for future use.

 If the percentage differences cross a threshold of 10%, the executor will report a failure.

-Please note that the plugin is in the early development stage and configuration options will be added in future updates.

 ## Installation